GSA/digitalgov.gov/content/post/2013-10-31-new-outbreaks-but-no-zombies-on-cdcs-solve-the-outbreak.md

 date: 2013-10-31 10:01:14 -0400
 title: 'New Outbreaks (but No Zombies) on CDC&amp;#8217;s Solve the Outbreak'
 summary: 'The Centers for Disease Control recently added three new outbreaks to their Solve the Outbreak app.
-CDC released the app earlier this year to teach users how CDC&rsquo;s disease detectives save lives everyday.
+CDC released the app earlier this year to teach users how CDC’sdisease detectives save lives everyday.
 There are now nine outbreaks that players can solve to earn points.'
 authors: [jparcell]
 categories:
   - Mobile